enenra/aqdse/AQD - Small Grid Expansion/Content/description.md

 [img]https://i.imgur.com/7Yen2BR.png[/img]
 [list]
 [*]The Small Connector is currently able to connect to the normal size connectors.
 We hope to change this in the future with a custom script to prevent them from connecting.
+[*]Note that there might be compatibility issues with any other mod adding small grid versions of the above blocks.
+The mod order in your savegame will determine which takes precendence and thus appears as a pair with each of their large grid equivalents but all of them should be listed if you use the search in the G menu.
 [*]I've included compatibility with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2307652535]AQD - Vanilla Tech Tree[/url], so it should integrate seamlessly.
 [/list]